From 1920s through the 1950s people had a great desire for an

 Our skyscrapers go from 6 to 50 floors, with remarkable buildings

 topping 100 floors.
 Some of them cover an entire city block.
-Towers are
+Towers

-called a 'skyscraper'.
+it is called a 'skyscraper'.

 A mega-skyscraper goes up a couple hundred floors.
 Since it covers

-multiple city blocks, the city street grid continues through tunnels at
+multiple city blocks, the city street grid continues through tunnels

-ground level.
+at ground level.
 Monorails near the 3rd floor level may pass through

 tunnels.
 There may be rooftop-landing pads for flying cars and